VirdocsSoftware/django-compressor/README.rst

 **Note:** Your uncompressed assets will also be added to the static files root alongside your compressed assets.
-If there is anything secret in those files you may wnat to remove them.
+If there is anything secret in those files you may want to remove them.

 Optional Compress Tag Arguments
 ===============================